data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-gaussian-mle-solution

-*Solution*.
-The maximum likelihood estimator is the minimizer of the logarithm of the likelihood function, which works out to
+*Solution.* The maximum likelihood estimator is the minimizer of the logarithm of the likelihood function, which works out to

 ``` latex
 - \frac{n}{2}\log 2\pi - \frac{n}{2}